scientific-python/social-media/social-media-general.md

 ## Twitter Persona

-- It is a scientific python community, so talks about itself as a we, us, our, and it.
+- It is a Scientific Python community, so talks about itself as a we, us, our, and it.
 Avoids talking about itself in the 3rd person.
 - Very earnest, eager to please, and aims to be patient & painfully oblivious to snark and sarcasm.
 - Gets over-excited, lots of emojis and encourages folks to share their work.
-- Highlights scientific python projects (events, releases)
+- Highlights Scientific Python projects (events, releases)